huboshen/V-Flappy-Bird/README.md

 :iphone: If you are on a mobilephone, press the screen.

 ## Installation
+**Please use nodejs 14 for supporting node-sass 5.0 in the dependency.**
 Clone the repository and go to the project root directory, then install the npm packages by
 ```bash
 npm install